 What is a Break Out Trip (BOT)?

 Break Out Trips (BOTs) are College-sponsored ventures in which students (and sometimes, faculty and staff) provide hours of voluntary service through short-term intense work projects conducted over part of the College’s spring break.
-BOTs offer opportunities for students to participate in experiences that are transformative both for them and for their host agencies/communities by immersing themselves in carefully planned projects in close collaboration with their hosts.
+BOTs offer opportunities for students to participate in ethical volunteer experiences that are transformative both for them and for their host agencies/communities by immersing themselves in carefully planned projects in close collaboration with their hosts.
 We guide student leaders and those who advise them according to the Principles of Ethical and Effective Service and the Key Elements of Effective Experiential Pedagogy.

-The BOT Initiative is organized by the Center for Learning in Action, with additional guidance and support from the Chaplains’ Office, with additional guidance from representatives from the Offices of Student Life and the Dean of the College, and from College Council.
+The BOTs Initiative is organized by the Center for Learning in Action, with additional guidance and support from the Chaplains’ Office, Zilkha Center for Environmental Initiatives, Davis Center, Office of Student Life, Dean of the College, and College Council.

 If you are interested in participating in a future trip, or have a new idea for a trip, please take our general interest survey so we can help match you to Break Out Trip opportunities:

 More information about past trips may be found here: